Call Mon-Sun:

 Adderall is the brand name for the generic components, which consist of four types of amphetamines in Adderall.1

-Adderall has developed a significant street presence.24 Outside the doctor’s office, Adderall may be called by a slang term, like the following:
+Certainly, Adderall has developed a significant street presence.24 Outside the doctor’s office, people may call Adderall by a number of slang terms, like the following:

 • Study Buddies